Here Are The Things To Do In Florence On Your Next Trip

 A Private Rooftop Escape

 There is nothing more desirable than a view of the rooftops of Florence.
-Waves of terracotta roofs signify the Florentine landscape and the J.K.
-Terrace Rooftop has its own tiny outpost with an eye-to-eye view of Brunelleschi’s famous dome.
+Waves of terracotta roofs signify the Florentine landscape and the The Place Terrace Rooftop has its own tiny outpost with an eye-to-eye view of Brunelleschi’s famous dome.

-A moonlight view from the J.K.
-Rooftop Terrace.
-Photo courtesy of J.K.
-Place Firenze.
+A moonlight view from The Place Rooftop Terrace.
+Photo courtesy of The Place Firenze.